OpenTermsArchive/contrib-versions/Twitter/Terms of Service.md

 Please read this section carefully since it limits the liability of Twitter and its parents, subsidiaries, affiliates, related companies, officers, directors, employees, agents, representatives, partners, and licensors (collectively, the “Twitter Entities”).
 Each of the subsections below only applies up to the maximum extent permitted under applicable law.
 Some jurisdictions do not allow the disclaimer of implied warranties or the limitation of liability in contracts, and as a result the contents of this section may not apply to you.
 Nothing in this section is intended to limit any rights you may have which may not be lawfully limited.

-A. The Services are Available "AS-IS"
+A. The Services are Available “AS-IS”

 Your access to and use of the Services or any Content are at your own risk.
-You understand and agree that the Services are provided to you on an "AS IS" and "AS AVAILABLE" basis.
+You understand and agree that the Services are provided to you on an “AS IS” and “AS AVAILABLE” basis.
 Without limiting the foregoing, to the maximum extent permitted under applicable law, THE TWITTER ENTITIES DISCLAIM ALL WARRANTIES AND CONDITIONS, WHETHER EXPRESS OR IMPLIED, OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.

 The Twitter Entities make no warranty and disclaim all responsibility and liability for: (i) the completeness, accuracy, availability, timeliness, security or reliability of the Services or any Content. (ii) any harm to your computer system, loss of data, or other harm that results from your access to or use of the Services or any Content. (iii) the deletion of, or the failure to store or to transmit, any Content and other communications maintained by the Services. and (iv) whether the Services will meet your requirements or be available on an uninterrupted, secure, or error-free basis.
 No advice or information, whether oral or written, obtained from the Twitter Entities or through the Services, will create any warranty not expressly made herein.